|

 - Cognitive empathy involves being able to understand another person's mental state and what they might be thinking in response to the situation.
 This is related to what psychologists refer to as theory of mind, or thinking about what other people are thinking.

-While sympathy and compassion and are related to empathy, there are important differences.
 Compassion and sympathy are often thought to involve more of a passive connection, while empathy generally involves a much more active attempt to understand another person.

 Uses